Approved Weighing Machines

 Approved for use in trade means buying or selling on a value-for-weight basis.
-This applies to all transactions, whether in a shop, antiques fair, market or even a boot sale, even if you do not regard yourself as a trader.
+This applies to any transaction, whether in a shop, pawnbrokers, antiques fair, market or even a boot sale, even if you do not regard yourself as a trader.
 So if you are offering to buy or sell anything by weight, you MUST use an approved balance, it is the law; if you are not buying or selling by weight, then there is no need to read on.

 In this article I refer to Weights & Measures Inspectors - these are Trading Standards Officers who happen to deal with weights and measures.

 When we joined the EU and agreed to abide by EU standards, the cost of approved scales fell by half, quite literally overnight.
 Now that we have left the EU we will be reverting to UK standards.
 The government aims to complete this process by January 2022.